 Meekatharra is another town with a few accommodation options located about the halfway point, but we decided to skip this due to anti-social issues associated with the town.
 It is a convenient stopover point though, so if you decide to stay here, the Commercial Hotel generally has good reviews.

 On our way from Karijini to Perth, we spent one night at Cue Tourist Park.
 The accommodation was basic, but it did the job for one night.
-We enjoyed a pub dinner at the classic country town pub in Cue.
+We enjoyed a hearty pub dinner at the classic country town pub in Cue.

 Near Cue, you can visit Walga Rock which is a site of Aboriginal cultural significance.
 On the way, you could also stop at Big Bell Ghost Town for a change in scenery.